tmortimer23/LabelVision/README.md

 ![How to extract the zip file](Extraction.PNG)

-3. To launch the program, navigate to your LabelVision directory, select the file main.py, right click and choose the option to edit with IDLE (whatever version you have).
-Following this, use F5 or the "run module" option under the "Run" tab to launch LabelVision.
+3. To launch the program, navigate to your LabelVision directory, double click on the file main.py.

 ## Usage